 Associate Professor Dr. Abdul Karim obtained his Bachelor of Shariah (First Class Honours) from the University of Malaya in 1990 and Ph.D in Islamic Studies from the University of Edinburgh, Scotland in 1996.
 At present, he is a lecturer at the Academy of Islamic Studies, University of Malaya.
 Previously, he was the Deputy Director (Undergraduate) at the Academy of Islamic Studies, University of Malaya (2010-2014) and the Head of Fiqh and Usul Fiqh Department at the Academy of Islamic Studies, University of Malaya (2009-2010).
-He has been a member of the SC of the Bank since 2008.
+He has ceased to be the Chairman of the SC when term ended on 31 May 2022.